FAIR-by-Design-Methodology/FAIR-by-Design_Book/resources/4 - FAIR-by-design learning materials creation/4.1 - Workflow stages description/416-verify.md

 In this model, the first 2 levels impact the learner him/herself, while the latter two levels impact the organization that the learner belongs to.

+## Use QA checklists

 Specific quality assurance activities can be performed on the learning objects as well as on the higher levels of granularity [@R122].
 Example traditional QA checklists can be found in [@R122] and [@R123].
 Additional information on quality assurance can also be found in the outputs from Task 2.4 in the Skills4EOSC project.

+## QA of the FAIRness of the learning materials

 The FAIR aspects that also need to be verified at this point include: